topfreegames/khan/docs/API.md

-            "createdAt": [int64], // timestamp the user applied to a clan "updatedAt": [int64], // timestamp that the membership was last updated "deletedAt": [int64], // timestamp that the user was banned "level": [int], // level of the user in this clan
+            "createdAt": [int64], // timestamp the user applied to a clan "updatedAt": [int64], // timestamp that the membership was last updated "deletedAt": [int64], // timestamp that the user was banned "level": [string],    // level of the user in this clan

             // User that requested membership
             // If the user was invited, this should be another player.
             // Otherwise, this is the same as the player.